-Groundwater Replenishment/Pure Water Monterey Project - The District provided the majority of pre-construction funding and provided services for work on this innovative water recycling plant, working in partnership with Monterey One Water which will own and operate the system.
+Groundwater Replenishment/Pure Water Monterey Project - The District provided the majority of pre-construction funding and provided services for work on this innovative water recycling plant, working in partnership with Monterey One Water which owns and operates the system.

-In the period July 2019 to June 2020, tow deep injection wells and 2 vadose wells were drilled, constructed, and tested.
+In the period July 2020 to June 2021, two deep injection wells and 2 vadose wells were drilled, constructed, and tested.
 In addition, the project partners completed environmental compliance documents for an expansion of the Pure Water Monterey treatment facility capacity to 5.0 million gallons per day (mgd) from 4.0 mgd.
 The expansion will allow for the delivery of up to 600 AFA of purified recycled water to the Marina Coast Water District.
 The team also successfully obtained water rights for the project, secured State Revolving Fund loan monies from the State Water Resources Control Board (SWRCB) to build the project, and certified an Addendum to the Environmental Impact Report to add the Monterey Pipeline and Hilby Pump Station.
 The pipeline was completed during the period covered by this report.
 The pipeline will allow Pure Water Monterey water to be supplied to Pebble Beach, Carmel and Carmel Valley and also allow excess Carmel River water to be delivered to the ASR wells in the winter.
 Construction on all components of Pure Water Monterey began in 2017.
 Completion was achieved in late-2019.
+Project operations began in February 2020.

 Aquifer Storage and Recovery (ASR) - The District worked with FORA and the City of Seaside on expanding property at the Santa Margarita site to install permanent pipelines connecting the Phase 1 and 2 sites and an expanded back-flush pit.
-A design to add a new chemical treatment facility at the Santa Margarita site was started in 2019.
+A design to add a new chemical treatment facility at the Santa Margarita site was completed in 2020.

-Local Water Projects- For a sixth year, the District continued to provide grants to local public entities to help them pursue small water projects.
+Local Water Projects- For a seventh year, the District continued to provide grants to local public entities to help them pursue small water projects.
 Previously funded local projects are making progress: Pacific Grove which began operations of its "Water Factory" in January 2019 completed a third irrigation season; The City of Monterey partnered with M1W to develop a stormwater resource plan for the Monterey Peninsula with additional grant funds from Prop.
 1; The Pebble Beach Company built a non-potable supply well for irrigation of its Del Monte Golf Course; and The City of Seaside for drilling a new well.

 Odello Property/Water Rights Transfer - In 2018, the District passed Ordinance No. 165 to establish a Water Entitlement to Malpaso LLC, based on its existing license from the SWRCB for the old Odello property south of the Carmel River and east of Highway One.
 This became the model for similar ordinances for other water right transfers.
 Several home remodels and business expansions have been accomplished with water from the Malpaso entitlement.
 By June 30, 2019 almost all available water from this entitlement had been sold.
+In WY 2021, 61 Acre-Feet of Mal Paso was produced and wheeled through the Cal-Am system.